 Learning alphabet letters is an important skill for young learners.
-This Race to School alphabet game is a fun and engaging way for children to practice both uppercase and lowercase letters.
+This Race to School ABC game is a fun and engaging way for children to practice both uppercase and lowercase letters.
 It’s a great game to use at the beginning of the school year with preschool or kindergarten students.

-This game is super easy to prepare!
+This ABC game is super easy to prepare!

 I just printed the game boards for my students on white card stock to make them sturdy.